Xavier Worthy: College career

-2021 Season
+2021 season

 Worthy earned immediate playing time his freshman season at Texas in 2021.
 Worthy had a breakout freshman year at Texas, breaking several freshman school records.
 These records include receiving yards in a season, with 981 yards, and receiving touchdowns in a season, with 12.
 These records were previously held by Roy Williams, who had 809 yards with 8 touchdowns in his 2000 freshman season.
 Worthy also broke the school freshman record of receiving yards in a game with 261 yards against rival Oklahoma.
-At the conclusion of Worthy’s freshman season, he was awarded true-freshman All-American by Pro Football Focus, 247 Sports, and FWAA.
+At the conclusion of Worthy's freshman season, he was awarded true-freshman All-American by Pro Football Focus, 247 Sports, and FWAA.

-2022 Season
+2022 season

 As a sophomore, Worthy played and started in all 13 games as the starting wide receiver and primary punt returner.
 He logged 60 receptions for 760 yards and nine touchdowns, and returned 15 punts for 146 yards.
 Worthy caught a pass in every single game to start his career, making his 25-game streak the eight-longest streak in Texas history.
 At the end of the season, Worthy was named to the All-Big 12 second team.

-2023 Season
+2023 season

 As a junior, Worthy played and started in all 14 games.
-He logged 75 receptions for 1,014 yards and 5 touchdowns, and returned 22 punts for 271 yards and one touchdown.
+He logged 75 receptions for 1,014 yards and 5 touchdowns, and returned 22 punts for an NCAA-leading 371 yards and one touchdown.
 At the end of the season, Worthy was named to the All-Big 12 first team at wide receiver and return specialist and All-American second team as a punt returner.

 On January 2, 2024, Worthy announced that he would forgo his senior year and enter the 2024 NFL draft.